mundyreimer/mundyreimer.github.io/_posts/2020-12-25-lindenmayer-grammars-1.md

 <br/>

 This latter context-sensitive property grants us more than one might realize at first glance.
 Probably the most important biologically relevant phenomenon that it allows us to capture is that of [signal propagation](https://en.wikipedia.org/wiki/Cell_signaling) (which is especially relevant in the neuronal case!
-I know people have already been playing with evolving neural networks with L-systems[^^^^][^^^^^][^^^^^^], but imagine implementing an *entire* neural network, signal propagation and all, in terms of L-systems!)
+I know people have already been playing with evolving neural networks with L-systems[^7][^8][^9], but imagine implementing an *entire* neural network, signal propagation and all, in terms of L-systems!)

 As an example, let us use this context-sensitivity to simulate signal propagation through a string of symbols,